corda/corda-docs-portal/content/en/interop-raw/interop-api/interop-and-facades.md

 The Interoperability API is built on the principle of minimizing the exposure of code between two different CorDapps and addresses the above requirements.
 This is achieved through the introduction of Façades and Façade Proxy objects as well as Corda services used in Corda flows.

+[MAYBE ADD SOMETHING ABOUT HOW CORDA FACADES ARE DIFFERENT TO GENERIC FACADE TERM USED IN PROGRAMMING?]

 The Façade API acts as a bridge, facilitating seamless and secure communication between distinct CorDapps.
 It enables them to interact and exchange data while maintaining a clear separation of concerns.
 The Façade serves as a common interface definition, abstracting away the implementation details from the underlying CorDapps.